Best exercises for maintaining joint health

 Cycling is an excellent low-impact workout that builds strong legs while being joint-friendly, particularly for the knees and hips.
 Using a stationary bike or going for a ride in the fresh air both do the same job of improving joint flexibility and heart health.
 Correctly position your seat to prevent pain and go for 20–30 minutes, three to four times a week as the optimum duration.

-Stretching for Joint Mobility
+Daily Stretching – Essential for Maintaining Joint Flexibility

 Engaging in stretching daily can be highly beneficial for joint flexibility and stability.
 Don’t forget to cover all the key joints, e.g., shoulders, hips, knees, and wrists.
 Spend 20–30 seconds on each elongation and remember to breathe in deeply, eliminating the bouncy manner.
 Exercises such as hamstring stretches, wrist circles, and shoulder rolls are very beneficial for opening up your joints and warding off any soreness, thus allowing you to be light and pain-free.